-Inspect all lamps except in instrument pod for sagging filaments; check all lamps for operation.
+Inspect all lamps except in instrument pod for sagging filaments (they soon fail); check all lamps for operation.

-Check battery in the multimeter in the tool kit.
+Check battery in the multimeter in the tool kit on the motorcycle.

-Replace any parts that were passed out at rallies, etc.
+Replace any spare parts that were passed out at rallies, etc.

-Pre-ride inspection ...which always includes engine oil level, tire pressures, and once-over look-see at all cables and their ends, etc.
+Pre-ride inspection ...which always includes engine oil level, tire pressures, & once-over look-see at all cables and their ends.

 Cleaning, washing, waxing, detailing, etc. DO NOT get water into the speedometer cable hollow bolt area, or the associated rubber boot, both at the right rear of the transmission (INSPECT that rubber boot regularly).
-Lubricate cables,both ends, with moly oil after every washing.
+Lubricate CONTROL cables, both ends, with moly oil after every washing.
 This means the clutch cable and carburetor cable end barrels at the carburetor.
 DO NOT lubricate the speedometer nor other bowden type cables internally.

-Everything I need for this trip? [check list].
+Everything I need for this trip?
+[Do you have a check list?].

 Lubricate and inspect cable barrel ends; use with MOS2-containing oil, after EVERY washing.
 Inspect cable ends for fraying & lubrication.